 Got gifts?
-You’ll find what you need for everyone on your Christmas list here.
-While Fashion Island is technically not on a island, it is a XX offering a lovely open air shopping experience with more than 160 boutiques, brands, beauty spas and restaurants.
-During the holidays, the area is crowned with a 90 ft tall real Christmas tree that is trucked in from Northern California and light up every night at 5 PM.
+You’ll find what you need for everyone on your Christmas list at the climate shopping destination in Orange County, Fashion Island.
+While it’s technically not on an island, it does offer a lovely open air shopping experience with more than 160 boutiques, brands, beauty spas and restaurants.
+During the holidays, the square is crowned with a 90 ft tall real Christmas tree that is trucked in from Northern California and light up every night at 5 PM.
 There’s an adorable cottage where Santa Claus accepts visits from both good and naughty children.

 Fashion Island maintains Personal Shopping Stylists for those needing customized service, knowledge of the latest trends and must-have items, or anyone – visitors included! – pressed for time and wanting an extra special level of service.